curityio/.github/profile/README.md

-# GitHub Repositories
+# Identity and Access Management Resources

 The repositories contain multiple types of technical resource on identity topics.\
+Each repository has a link to a tutorial on the [Curity Website](https://curity.io/resources).\
-For details on how to locate items of interest, see the [Using Topics](profile/Using-Topics.md) documentation.
+For details on how to locate repositories, see the [Using Topics](profile/Using-Topics.md) documentation.